 - There will be large drops in GDP, but this is not a normal recession, so typical countercyclical demand management, both fiscal and monetary, is likely inconducive.

 - Policies should be aimed to provide relief, maintain economic stability and the core of the economy intact for the recovery.

 LATEST BLOG POSTS

-Part of our “behind the scenes” series of posts for the 2020 flagship publication From Structures to Services: The Path to Better Infrastructure in Latin America and the Caribbean When we think about infrastructure’s contribution to the region’s economies, we look at the direct effects’ investment in bridges, airports, and power grids have on growth. […]
+Part of our “behind the scenes” series of posts for our 2020 flagship publication From Structures to Services: The Path to Better Infrastructure in Latin America and the Caribbean By their very nature, disruptive technological changes are difficult to predict.
+However, there is a consensus that the efficiency gains linked to increased digitalization of infrastructure […]

-The post How We Measure the Productivity and Efficiency Gains of Improving Infrastructure Services appeared first on Ideas Matter.
+The post Digitizing Infrastructure Services Brings More Inclusive Growth appeared first on Ideas Matter.